Bubble-Protocol/seedling/docs/about.md

 6. **Different Hosting Options**:

-   Publish your content from other platforms or take full control of your content with decentralised hosting.
+   Publish your content from other platforms or take full ownership of your content with decentralised hosting.

 7. **Novel Funding Options**: